natalieagus/50005-2023/_os_notes/week1-3_resource.md

 1. If there’s no application that’s currently waiting for this input, then it might be temporarily stored somewhere in kernel space first.
 2. If there is **any application** that is waiting (blocked, like Python's `input()`) for this input (e.g: mouse click), that process will be labelled as <span style="color:#f77729;"><b>ready</b></span>.
 For example, if the application is blocked upon waiting for this new input, then the system call returns. **We will learn more about this in Week 3.**

+One thing should be crystal clear: in an interrupt-driven system, upon the presence of new input, a **hardware interrupt** occurs, which invokes the interrupt handler and then the interrupt service routine to service it. <span style="color:#f7007f;"><b>It does not matter whether any process is currently waiting for it or not</b></span>.
+If there’s a process that’s waiting for it, then it will be scheduled to resume execution since its system call will **return** (if the I/O request is blocking).
 {:.info}

-**One thing is clear**: in an interrupt-driven system, upon the presence of new input, a **hardware interrupt** occurs, which invokes the interrupt handler and then the interrupt service routine to service it. <span style="color:#f7007f;"><b>It does not matter whether any process is currently waiting for it or not</b></span>.
-If there’s a process that’s waiting for it, then it will be scheduled to resume execution since its system call will **return** (if the I/O request is blocking).

 # Software Interrupt (Trap) via System Call